RendijsSmukulis/codevoid.io/content/wip-serverless-reddit-crawler-python-lambda.md

 ![Reddit Crawler Serverless Pipeline]({filename}/images/reddit-scrape-aws-pipeline-small.png)

 1. User POSTs a request to an HTTP endpoint requesting a certain subreddit to be crawled, e.g. /r/aww
-2. This request is handled by the first Lambda, titled 'HTTP API Endpoint' in the blueprit.
+2. This request is handled by the first Lambda, titled 'HTTP API Endpoint' in the blueprint.
 The Lambda will create a new SNS notification, and return a '201 Created' to the user.
 3. The SNS event triggers the 'Subreddit Article Loader' Lambda, which will look up the top 100 posts in the given subreddit.
 It will then enqueue an SQS message for each post.
 4. A Scheduled Lambda ('Article Download Balancer') will periodically check for new work in the SQS queue.
 When new messages arrive, it will invoke Download Worker Lambdas, handing out one piece of work (i.e a reddit post to process) to ech worker.
 5. Each Worker Lambda will download the pictures linked by the reddit post they were invoked to process, and persist